andreavirgil/andreavirgil/README.md

 # 💫 About Me:
-Hi there! 👋 I’m Andrea Virgil Ofian, an Informatics Engineering student at Universitas Sultan Ageng Tirtayasa.
+Hi there! 👋 I’m Andrea Virgil Ofian, an Informatics Engineering at Universitas Sultan Ageng Tirtayasa.

 ## 🌐 Socials: